-- dt (numeric type) The timestep over which to step the solution - solver (pybamm.
-BaseSolver) The solver to use to solve the model. - t\eval (1ist or numpy.ndarray, optional) An array of times at which to return the solution during the step (Note: t\eval is the time measured from the start of the step, so should start at 0 and end at dt).
-By default, the solution is returned at t0 and t0 + dt. - save (bool) Turn on to store the solution of all previous timesteps - starting\solution (pybamm.Solution) The solution to start stepping from.
-If None (default), then self.\solution is used - \\kwargs Additional key-word arguments passed to solver.solve.
+- dt (numeric type) The timestep over which to step the solution - solver (pybamm.BaseSolver) The solver to use to solve the model. - npts (int, optional) The number of points at which the solution will be returned during the step dt.
+Default is 2 (returns the solution at t0 and t0 + dt). - save (bool) Turn on to store the solution of all previous timesteps - starting_solution (pybamm.Solution) The solution to start stepping from.
+If None (default), then self.solution is used - kwargs Additional key-word arguments passed to solver.solve.
 See pybamm.
 BaseSolver.step().